lydell/js-tokens/README.md

 ## Usage

-This package exports a regex with the `g` flag that matches JavaScript tokens.
+This package exports a regex with the `gu` flags that matches JavaScript tokens.

 The regex _always_ matches, even invalid JavaScript and the empty string.